 - Meanwhile, bring water to a boil in a medium saucepan.
 Cook the pasta according to package's instructions.
 If using broccoli or peas, add in the last few minutes of cooking to cook until just tender, about 2-3 minutes.

-- Once the potatoes, cashews and lentils are done cooking, add to a blender, along with the nutritional yeast and white wine vinegar.
+- Once the potatoes, cashews and lentils are done cooking, add to a blender (with its cooking water), along with the nutritional yeast and white wine vinegar.
 Blend until smooth, about 1-2 minutes.
 Taste and add more salt, nutritional yeast or spiced as needed.

 - Pour the "cheese" over the drained pasta in its saucepan.
 Stir together until combined.

 - Serve immediately or store in the fridge for up to 3-4 days.